 Going back to what I said about the graphics – they are a bit childish in their design, but honestly for this game it is perfect.
 The way the game is stylised is very interesting – almost like everything has been painted into the game.
 There are some very vivid colors throughout the game and the character designs are fun to see.
 Topping off those characters are their ridiculous names (anybody up for a drink?) and their voice work – very good by many standards.
 The voices and personalities fit very well and while some of the “cutscenes” can take a while, I had fun listening.

 I do have some gripes through!
 While there are a lot of things going on whenever you’re on the battle screen, the screen itself – the map or background if you want – is always the same.
 There are no other maps aside from one that consists of many floors with stairs, stone pillars, and boredom.
 There has to be at least one more room in this giant castle.
 That, and the game can get repetitive – every battle is essentially the same, just with some different enemies.
 Once you master the combat system of the game (what beats what essentially), it gets fairly easy fairly quickly.

 Beyond those issues however, the game IS still fun.
 I enjoyed my time with it and I definitely suggest people give it a shot without going “what?” at the cover art first.
-It was a solid PS2 title back in the day and it stands as a solid PSN title now.Note: The GrimGrimoire review was written based on the PS3 version of the game provided by the publisher.
+It was a solid PS2 title back in the day and it stands as a solid PSN title now.Note: GrimGrimoire was reviewed on PlayStation 3.
+A digital copy of the game provided by the publisher.